-Cost of services (excluding depreciation and amortization) consists of data acquisition costs, medical laboratory and collection fees, direct labor from operations, customer service and customer onboarding costs, as well as other direct costs incurred to fulfill our services.
+Cost of services (excluding depreciation and amortization) consists of data acquisition costs, medical laboratory and collection fees, personnel-related costs for operations, customer service and customer onboarding functions, as well as other direct costs incurred to fulfill our services.
 Approximately 80% of cost of services is variable in nature.

-Selling, general and administrative expenses consist of personnel-related costs for sales, technology, administrative and corporate management employees in addition to costs for third-party technology, professional and consulting services, advertising and facilities expenses.
-Selling, general and administrative expenses also include amortization of capitalized implementation costs for cloud-based software.
+Selling, general and administrative expenses consist of personnel-related costs for sales, technology, administrative and corporate management functions in addition to costs for third-party technology, professional and consulting services, advertising and facilities expenses.
+Selling, general and administrative expenses also include amortization of capitalized cloud computing software costs.